Samuel04-png/loansage/BLAZE_PLAN_UPGRADE_SUMMARY.md

 ## ✅ Upgrade Status: COMPLETE

-The LoanSage application has been fully refactored to remove all Spark plan restrictions and enable all features available on Firebase Blaze Plan.
+The TengaLoans application has been fully refactored to remove all Spark plan restrictions and enable all features available on Firebase Blaze Plan.

 ## Files Modified